nightscout/cgm-remote-monitor/README.md

 ### Alarms

-  These alarm setting effect all delivery methods (browser, pushover, maker, etc), some settings can be overridden per client (web browser)
+  These alarm setting affect all delivery methods (browser, Pushover, IFTTT, etc.).
+Values and settings entered here will be the defaults for new browser views, but will be overridden if different choices are made in the settings UI.

   * `ALARM_TYPES` (`simple` if any `BG_`* ENV's are set, otherwise `predict`) - currently 2 alarm types are supported, and can be used independently or combined.
 The `simple` alarm type only compares the current BG to `BG_` thresholds above, the `predict` alarm type uses highly tuned formula that forecasts where the BG is going based on it's trend.  `predict` **DOES NOT** currently use any of the `BG_`* ENV's
   * `BG_HIGH` (`260`) - must be set using mg/dl units; the high BG outside the target range that is considered urgent